freesurfer-rge/slothpu/docs/instructions.md

 in their operation code.
 They also have the most significant bit of that operation code be a one, and all the others have a zero.
-Also note that the operation code for BRANCHZERO is the same as that for MEM STORE below; both operations *read* from register C.
+Also note that the operation code for JUMPZERO is the same as that for MEM STORE below; both operations *read* from register C.